 The volume of loans and loan guarantees that CWIFP can provide is determined primarily by the appropriations amount and subsidy rate for each loan.
 Under the Federal Credit Reform Act of 1990 (P.L.
 101-508), appropriations for federal credit programs, such as CWIFP, primarily cover long-term credit subsidy costs (2 U.S.C. §661a).
 The subsidy costs of such programs reflect potential losses to the government due to loan defaults.
 A project with lower credit risk would consume less of the credit subsidy than a higher credit risk project.
-The subsidy cost typically is presented as a percentage (i.e., a subsidy rate) and largely determines the amount of loans that can be made available given appropriated funds.
+The subsidy cost typically is presented as a percentage (i.e., a subsidy rate).
 USACE indicates it will calculate subsidy costs on a project-by-project basis at the time of loan obligation.
 USACE may be able to make up to \$7.5 billion in loans with the appropriations available through FY2023.
-The actual total CWIFP loan amount may differ, given each project's subsidy rate and other factors affecting loan amounts.
+The actual total CWIFP loan volume may differ, given each project's subsidy rate and other factors affecting loan amounts.